 Have you ever had a bite of venison that made you question whether or not you wanted to take another?
 I’m sure the answer is yes for many people, including myself.
 When venison tastes gamey, or flat out bad, there are different factors that can contribute to that flavor.
 These could include how the animal died, how it was taken care of, the way it was butchered and even the way it was cooked.

-With that being said, here are three easy steps to better tasting venison.
+Here are three easy steps to better tasting venison.

-Remove all fat and sinew when butchering.
+- Remove all fat and sinew when butchering.
 Sinew isn’t as important to remove as the fat, but it’s a tough tissue that can cause the meat to be tougher than usual.
 Therefore, the best bet is to remove as much of the sinew as possible.
 Fat can make or break good tasting venison.
 It’s important to understand that venison fat is far from beef fat.
 When butchering your own venison, be sure to remove ANY fat that is on ANY cut of meat.
-Venison fat has a very bad and gamey flavor, and if left on the meat, it will cause the meat to also have a bad and gamey flavor.
+Venison fat has a very bad and gamey flavor; if left on the meat, it will cause the meat to also have a bad and gamey flavor.
 Taking your time and being precise during the butchering process is very important and can make or break your meat.

 If you like your steak rare, cook it to 120 degrees in the center, then let it rest for about 10-15 minutes.
 It will continue cooking after you take it out of the hot pan.
 Cooking it this way will bring out the natural flavor, as well as lock moisture into the meat.
 No more leather!

 It’s never a bad idea to experiment with different recipes and cook it different ways until you figure out what you like best.